vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

     normal headphones, where I could hear the words very clearly when the volume was high enough.

+  These results paint a picture of comparison between the ears that is broadly similar to the picture painted by the single-frequency hearing test.

 I also attempted earwax removal on December 30, 2024.
 I used Earwax MD from Eosera, which has sodium bicarbonate as its active ingredient.
 Based on online information, I gathered that sodium